WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/README.md

 ### Web of Trust Alternatives

 * [Decentralized Identity as a Meta Platform](https://github.com/SmithSamuelM/rwot9-prague/blob/master/topics-and-advance-readings/Decentralized-Identity-Meta-platform.md)
+   * by Samuel Smith
+   * "The purpose of this paper is to foster awareness of the economic benefits of cooperation and the crucial role decentralized identity may play in unleashing historic new sources of value creation and transfer."
+   * #cooperation #did

 * [Firefly Trust Sync](./firefly-trust-sync.md)
+   * by Tom Marble
+   * "Introducing the Firefly Trust Sync (Firefly) architecture as a decentralized, web-of-trust alternative to address the shortcomings of the Certificate Authority (CA) based Public Key Infrastructure (CA-based PKI) and the Pretty Good Privacy (PGP) web-of-trust.
+Self sovereign identity is a cornerstone of this architecture and yet it does not rely whatsoever on distributed ledger technology.
+Essential design elements are presented with initial thoughts on both advantages and disadvantages of this approach as well as some next steps."
+   * #firefly #web-of-trust

 ## Alphabetical Listing

 * [A DID based solution for verifiable data streaming & processing in cyber-physical systems](./A_DID_based_solution_for_data_processing.md) - Carsten Stöcker, Alexander Yenkalow, Juan Caballero